Last updated March 29, 2017.

 Which Law Applies to My NYC Bankruptcy Case?

-Main Benefit of NY State Exemptions in Bankruptcy is to Protect a Home – If You Have Cash, Federal May be Better
+NY State Exemption Protects a Home — If You Have Cash, Federal May be Better

 Will I Have to Appear in Court?
 Where?

 Once your case is filed, you may wonder where you have to appear in court.
 In New York City, there are two courthouses for bankruptcy cases.
-For those who file while living in Staten Island, Brooklyn and Queens the bankruptcy courthouse is in downtown Brooklyn, at 271-C Cadman Plaza East, just north of the state Supreme Court building.
-For those living in Manhattan and the Bronx, the courthouse is in lower Manhattan at One Bowling Green (the foot of Broadway), although the meeting with the trustee takes place a block away at 80 Broad Street.
+For those who file while living in Staten Island, Brooklyn, and Queens, the bankruptcy courthouse is in downtown Brooklyn, at 271-C Cadman Plaza East, just north of the state Supreme Court building.
+For those living in Manhattan and the Bronx, the courthouse is in lower Manhattan at One Bowling Green (the foot of Broadway), although the meeting with the trustee takes place a block away at 80 Broad St.

 Sixty days after your appearance in a Chapter 7 case, you will be entitled to a discharge, which will be mailed to you a few days after that.
 For a Chapter 13, the discharge is issued after all the payments are made under the plan.